mikeprivette/awesome-sec-challenges/README.md

 *This is a list of challenges that teach you about cryptography, cryptosystems, and breaking widely used encryption schemes which are sometimes improperly implemented.*

 - [Cryptopals](https://cryptopals.com/) - A site to learn about cryptography through problem-solving and programming.

-## Contributing

-Please take a quick look at the [contribution guidelines](contributing.md) first.

-## Let's Talk About Why

-There are a lot of great security challenges on the Internet, but it's hard to keep track of them all or work on different types of challenges.
-This list helps keep all those scattered platforms in one place.